(See also Evaluation of the Dental Patient.)

 Interpretation of findings

 Because oral causes are by far the most common, any visible oral disease may be presumed to be the cause of halitosis in patients with no extraoral symptoms or signs, and a dentist should be consulted.
-When other disorders are involved, clinical findings often suggest a diagnosis (see table Some Causes of Halitosis).
+When other disorders may be involved, clinical findings often suggest a diagnosis (see table Some Causes of Halitosis).

 In patients whose symptoms seem to be related to intake of certain food or drink and who have no other findings, a trial of avoidance (followed by a sniff test) may clarify the diagnosis.